Discovery stage: exploring the problem

 Before you start designing and building, you need to understand the users and what they need a service to do.

-The purpose of Discovery is to get a deep understanding of the problems users are trying to solve.
+The purpose of Discovery is to get a deep understanding of what user's experience.
 It helps the team challenge their existing ideas of what the problem and solution might be.

 Meeting the Digital Service Standard